zx90316/Website-Publishing-Assistant/README_EN.md

    - **SSH Port**: SSH connection port (default 22)
 3. Click "OK" to save
 4. Multiple servers can be added; select and click "Remove" to delete or "Edit" to modify
-5. Click "Test Connection" to verify server connectivity
+5. Click "Test Connection" to verify server connectivity and folder structure

+**Test Connection Feature Description**:
+- Test SSH connection functionality
+- Check if the target path exists
+- Verify that the target path contains all project folders corresponding to source files
+- If required folders are missing, users will be notified and advised to perform a deployment first

 #### 1.4 Configure SMTP Email Notifications
 1. Switch to the "SMTP Settings" tab